Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

-Single-person 3D HPE approaches can be classified into model-free and model-based categories based on whether they employ a human body model (as listed in Section \ref{model}) to estimate 3D human pose or not.
+Single-person 3D HPE approaches can be classified into skeleton-only and human mesh recovery (HMR) categories based on whether to reconstruct 3D human skeleton or to recover 3D human mesh by employing a human body model.

-\textbf{Model-free methods.} The model-free methods do not employ human body models to reconstruct 3D human representation.
-These methods can be further divided into two classes: (1) Direct estimation approaches, and (2) 2D to 3D lifting approaches.
+\textbf{A. Skeleton-only.} The skeleton-only methods estimate 3D human joints as the final output.
+They do not employ human body models to reconstruct 3D human mesh representation.
+These methods can be further divided into direct estimation approaches and 2D to 3D lifting approaches.

-{\textit{Direct estimation}:} As shown in Fig. \ref{fig:3dsingleframeworks}(a), direct estimation methods infer the 3D human pose from 2D images without intermediately estimating 2D pose representation, e.g., \cite{Li_Chan_2014}\cite{Li_2015_ICCV}\cite{Tekin2016}\cite{sun2017compositional}\cite{pavlakos2017volumetric}\cite{pavlakos2018ordinal}\cite{Moon_I2L_MeshNet}.
-One of the early deep learning approaches was proposed by Li and Chan \cite{Li_Chan_2014}.
-They employed a shallow network to train the body part detection with sliding windows and the pose coordinate regression synchronously.
-A follow-up approach was proposed by Li et al. \cite{Li_2015_ICCV} where the image-3D pose pairs were used as the network input.
-The score network can assign high scores to the correct image-3D pose pairs and low scores to other pairs.
-However, these approaches are highly inefficient because they require multiple forward network inferences.
+\textbf{\textit{Direct estimation}:} As shown in Fig. \ref{fig:3dsingleframeworks}(a), direct estimation methods infer the 3D human pose from 2D images without intermediately estimating 2D pose representation, e.g., \cite{Li_2015_ICCV,Tekin2016,sun2017compositional,pavlakos2017volumetric,pavlakos2018ordinal}.
+Li and Chan \cite{Li_Chan_2014} employed a shallow network to train the body part detector with sliding windows and the pose coordinate regression synchronously.
 Sun et al. \cite{sun2017compositional} proposed a structure-aware regression approach.
-Instead of using joint-based representation, they adopted a bone-based representation with more stability.
-A compositional loss was defined by exploiting 3D bone structure with bone-based representation that encodes long range interactions between the bones.
-Tekin et al. \cite{Tekin2016} encoded the structural dependencies between joints by learning a mapping of 3D pose to a high-dimensional latent space.
-The learned high-dimensional pose representation can enforce structural constraints of the 3D pose.
-Pavlakos et al. \cite{pavlakos2017volumetric} \cite{pavlakos2018ordinal} introduced a volumetric representation to convert the highly non-linear 3D coordinate regression problem to a manageable form in a discretized space.
+Instead of using a joint-based representation, they adopted a bone-based representation with more stability.
+A compositional loss was defined by exploiting the 3D bone structure with bone-based representation that encodes long-range interactions between the bones.
+Pavlakos et al. \cite{pavlakos2017volumetric,pavlakos2018ordinal} introduced a volumetric representation to convert the highly non-linear 3D coordinate regression problem to a manageable form in a discretized space.
 The voxel likelihoods for each joint in the volume were predicted by a convolutional network.
-Ordinal depth relations of human joints were used to alleviate the need for accurate 3D ground truth pose.
+Ordinal depth relations of human joints were used to alleviate the need for accurate 3D ground truth poses.